-Recommended Best Practice Ref Comply ("C")/ Explain ("E") Corporate Governance Practices C. ACCOUNTABILITY AND AU IDIT C.1 Financial reporting Corporate Governance Principle The Board should present a balance nd comprehensible assessment of the Company's performance, position and prospects.
-C.1.6 - C.1.7 The company should announce and publish quarterly financial results within 45 days after the end of the relevant quarter.
+The Board should present a balanced, clear and comprehensible assessment of the Company's performance, position and prospects.

+- C.1.6 - C.1.7 - The company should announce and publish quarterly financial results within 45 days after the end of the relevant quarter.
 These should disclose sufficient information to enable shareholders to assess the company's performance, financial position and prospects.
-The company's quarterly financial results should be prepared using the accounting policies of its half-year and annual accounts.
-Once the company announces quarterly financial results, it should continue to do so for each of the first 3 and 9 months periods of subsequent financial years.
-Where it decides not to continuously announce and publish its financial results for a particular quarter, it should announce the reason(s) for this decision.
-E The Company issued half-yearly financial results within 2 months after the end of the relevant period, and annual financial results within 3 months after the end of the relevant year.
+The company's quarterly financial results should be prepared using the accounting policies of its half-year and annual accounts. - Once the company announces quarterly financial results, it should continue to do so for each of the first 3 and 9 months periods of subsequent financial years.
+Where it decides not to continuously announce and publish its financial results for a particular quarter, it should announce the reason(s) for this decision. - The Company issued half-yearly financial results within 2 months after the end of the relevant period, and annual financial results within 3 months after the end of the relevant year.
 In addition, all significant transactions and inside information have been announced and disclosed in accordance with the Listing Rules during the year.
 The shareholders of the Company are therefore able to assess the performance, financial position and prospects of the Company.
 The Company does not consider it necessary, nor is it in the interests of the Company and its shareholders, to issue quarterly financial results.
-This would result in incurring costs disproportionate to any additional benefits to the shareholders.
-Quarterly financial reports may not fairly reflect the actual performance of the Company given that the development cycle of property projects often spans a period of three to five years.
-C.2 Risk management and internal control Corporate Governance Principle The Board is responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Company's strategic objectives, and ensuring that the Company establishes and maintains appropriate and effective risk management and internal control systems.
+This would result in incurring costs disproportionate to any additional benefits to the shareholders. - Quarterly financial reports may not fairly reflect the actual performance of the Company given that the development cycle of property projects often spans a period of three to five years.

+C.2 Risk management and internal control

+The Board is responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Company's strategic objectives, and ensuring that the Company establishes and maintains appropriate and effective risk management and internal control systems.
 The Board should oversee management in the design, implementation and monitoring of the risk management and internal control systems, and management should provide a confirmation to the Board on the effectiveness of these systems.

-C.2.6 The board may disclose in the Corporate Governance Report that it has received a confirmation from management on the effectiveness of the company's risk management and internal control systems.
-C • Please refer to C.2.1 - C.2.5 above for the details.
-C.2.7 The board may disclose in the Corporate Governance Report details of any significant areas of concern. С • Please refer to C.2.1 - C.2.5 above for the details.
+- C.2.6 The board may disclose in the Corporate Governance Report that it has received a confirmation from management on the effectiveness of the company's risk management and internal control systems. - Please refer to C.2.1 C.2.5 above for the details. - C.2.7 The board may disclose in the Corporate Governance Report details of any significant areas of concern. - Please refer to C.2.1 C.2.5 above for the details.